mickaelrei/mathex/README.md

 ## Supported operations

-For now only the 4 basic operations are supported: addition, subtraction, multiplication and division.
+- The 4 basic operations: addition, subtraction, multiplication and division
+- Exponentiation (use the `power()` helper function)